Lid switch failure

 Step 5

 Snap the new lid switch firmly into its mounting tab — you should feel or hear it seat securely — then reconnect the wiring harness until the connector clicks into place.
 Lower the top panel back down and press firmly over each front corner until both spring clips engage and the panel sits flush with no gaps.
-Pro tip: gently tug upward on the front of the panel after closing to confirm the clips are fully locked before running the machine.
+A good tip: gently tug upward on the front of the panel after closing to confirm the clips are fully locked before running the machine.

 Step 6